manoj-126/python_project/README.md

 ## 3. How well do jobs and skills pay for Data Analysts?

-To identify the highest-paying roles and skills, I only got jobs in the United States and looked at their median salary.
+To identify the highest-paying roles and skills, I only got jobs in the India and looked at their median salary.
 But first I looked at the salary distributions of common data jobs like Data Scientist, Data Engineer, and Data Analyst, to get an idea of which jobs are paid the most.

-View my notebook with detailed steps here: [4_Salary_Analysis](4_Salary_Analysis.ipynb).
+View my notebook with detailed steps here: [4_Salary_Analysis](2_Project\4_salary_analysis.ipynb).

 #### Visualize Data